OC logo

 • News articles

 While the vast majority of websites are intended for a general audience, some are intended for expert audiences, PubMed or PubChem for example.
-When using websites for your studies, you should watch for and consider that:
+When using websites to get information, you should watch for and consider that:

 • If you cannot determine who is responsible for the information and why you trust them- don't trust them.